Do you fancy learning some interesting facts about Ecuador?

 Long before the Spanish colonization in the 16th century, the indigenous peoples of Ecuador created extravagant handcrafts.

-A majority of the handicrafts created by the indigenous was baskets, ceramics, woodcarvings, sculptures, leatherwork, tapestries, and clothing, including the famous Panama Hats.
+A majority of the handicrafts created by the indigenous were baskets, ceramics, woodcarvings, sculptures, leatherwork, tapestries, and clothing, including the famous Panama Hats and more.

 Today, many modern artists in Ecuador incorporate indigenous influences into their artwork, helping to preserve their heritage.